 In recent years, the word “thick” has taken on a whole new meaning!
 But if you’re a woman with thick hair, you might not see this word as a compliment.

 That’s why I compiled this guide and gallery on the ideal haircuts for women with thick hair!
-By the time you’re done reading, you’ll have no problems choosing a fabulous hairstyle during every salon appointment.
+When you’re done reading, you’ll have no problems choosing a fabulous hairstyle during every salon appointment.

 What is Thick Hair?